xknt21/mypage/content/blog/why_cs.md

 My father is working as a system engineer.
 So I had a lot of opportunities to use computer since I was a child 💻

 When I was in the first grade of elementary school, I bought my own computer and started to use it enthusiastically.
-Also, I often saw my father working up close, so I somehow thought that I want to work using a computer like him.
+Also, I often saw my father working up close, so I somehow thought that I wanted to work using a computer like him.

 ## Junior High School experience